-As the year comes to a close and the holidays approach many of us begin to turn our attention to the festivities and how to make this year special.
+As the holidays approach, it’s time to find out more about different types of holiday craft beer.
+Many of us begin to turn our attention to the festivities and how to make this year special.
 Choosing the right products to complement those get-togethers with loved ones is important.
 From chocolate and cannabis to craft beer, Craft Sense has you covered.
-Our Holiday Pairings and Recommendation series helps you sort through the proliferation of holiday-themed products and hone in on the goods that are unique, responsibly produced AND delicious.
+Our Holiday Pairings and Recommendation series help you sort through the proliferation of holiday-themed products.
+We will hone in on the goods that are unique, responsibly produced AND delicious.
 Cause that’s what craft is all about.

-Without further ado, here are our Top Holiday Craft Beers for the end of 2017
+Without further ado, here are our Top 3 Picks for Holiday Craft Beer for the end of 2017

 As the temperature drops, our bodies naturally crave something rich, thick and sweet.
 That’s why many of us are drawn to those infamously heavy holiday treats.
 Evil Twin’s craft beer will satisfy in that same way and is a good substitute for gorging on dessert over the holidays.
 Evil Twin, the creation of some gypsy-brewing Danes, brings the wonderful combination of biscotti and coffee to beer.
 Yeah, it sounds like it could go horribly wrong, but it actually goes so right.
 A hint of coffee bitterness to balance the sweet almond flavors of a biscotti go perfectly with Evil Twin’s “imperial” (that means higher alcohol) porter.
 Save a little room after dinner for your craft beer and pour yourself a glass of Evil Twin’s Imperial Biscotti Break.